 Reiji had an alcoholic father and a mother who refused to do anything about it.
 His hatred for them was so great that he didn't even cry when they died.
-To make thing worse, Reiji himself becomes an abusive stepfather, with Wife Husbandry intent towards Rin, the daughter of his deceased cousin and wife Aki.
+To make thing worse, Reiji himself perpetuates the cycle of abuse when he becomes an abusive stepfather, with Wife Husbandry intent towards the daughter of his deceased cousin and wife Aki, Rin.

 Both Mimi and Kuro's mothers are implied to be neglectful, and after Mimi has a run-in with a chikan, her mother actually scolded her for dressing the way she did even though her clothes weren't risqué at all.

-Niki from Legend of the Overfiend was shown to have abusive alcoholic parents who beat him on a regular basis.
+Niki from Legend of the Overfiend had abusive alcoholic parents who beat him on a regular basis.
 This eventually drives him to kill them.